Economic and Trade Information on China

 Current Economic Development

 Added-value of industrial output (by large enterprises with annual sales exceeding RMB20 million) grew by 6.1% and 6% respectively in 2015 and 2016.
-In Jan-Mar 2017, added-value of industrial output grew by 6.8% with foreign-invested enterprises grew by 6.9%.
+In Jan-Dec 2017, added-value of industrial output grew by 6.6% with foreign-invested enterprises grew by 6.9%.

-China’s Manufacturing Purchasing Managers’ Index (PMI) (compiled by China Federation of Logistics & Purchasing and China Logistics Information Centre) went up to 51.8 in March 2017 from 51.6 in February 2017.
+China’s Manufacturing Purchasing Managers’ Index (PMI) (compiled by China Federation of Logistics & Purchasing and China Logistics Information Centre) down from 51.8 in November 2017 to 51.6 in December 2017.

 Foreign Trade and Investment

 The share of export-processing trade is declining in recent years.
-Export-processing trade accounted for 51% of China's total exports in 2007, but dropped to 34% in 2016.
-In 2016, exports of processing trade dropped by 10.3%.
+Export-processing trade accounted for 51% of China's total exports in 2007, but dropped to 34% in 2017.
+In 2017, exports of processing trade increased by 6.2%.

-In Jan-Dec 2016, exports of electrical and electronic products dropped by 7.7% (In US$ terms), exports of garment and footwear dropped by 9.6% and 12.1% respectively.
-In Jan-Mar 2017, exports of electrical and electronic products grew 8.6% (In US$ terms), exports of garment decreased by 0.1% while footwear grew by 6%.
+In 2016, exports of electrical and electronic products dropped by 7.7% (In US$ terms), exports of garment and footwear dropped by 9.6% and 12.1% respectively.
+In Jan-Dec 2017, exports of electrical and electronic products grew 9.3% (In US$ terms), exports of footwear grew by 2.0% while exports of garment dropped by 0.4%.

 In 2016, exports of foreign-invested enterprises (FIEs) declined by 8.7%, accounting for 43.7% of China’s total exports, and imports dropped by 7%, representing 48.5% of China’s total imports.